-There are several types of copper cookware--and "copper" cookware--at varying prices and levels of quality.
+There's a lot of copper cookware--and "copper" cookware--on the market, at different prices and levels of quality.
 To make sure you get the copper cookware you want, you have to understand the differences.

-This article will guide you through all the different types of copper cookware and discuss the pros and cons of each.
-From traditional French brands hundreds of years old to affordable copper-colored nonstick, we will help you understand what you're buying.
+This article guides you through the different types of copper cookware available and discusses the features and pros and cons of each.
+From traditional French brands to affordable copper-colored nonstick, we'll help you understand the copper cookware market.

 Types of Copper Cookware at a Glance (What to Know Before You Buy)

-If you don't want to read the whole article, the table below provides a quick but thorough overview of all the types of copper cookware on the market, including links to examples.
+If you don't want to read the whole article, this table provides an overview of all the types of copper cookware on the market, with links to examples.

-As you probably guessed, these categories have huge differences.
-We'll discuss each one below in more detail and provide short reviews of our recommended brands.
+We discuss each category in more detail below, with short reviews of our recommended brands.

 Copper Cookware at a Glance | ||